 Unlike a lot of other bookkeeping services with variable rates, Merritt charges a flat rate of only $190 per month.
 The price is the same regardless of business size, transactions, accounts, monthly expenses, or number of employees.

 This pricing structure is about as simple as it gets.
-And this price makes it one of the most affordable bookkeeping pricing packages.
+And this price makes it one of the most affordable bookkeeping pricing packages available.

 Of course, larger businesses are likely to require a deeper level of financial reporting than a small business.
 Because Merritt’s service is so basic, it will only fulfill the needs of small businesses.